luckboy/toyroot/README.md

 The toyroot directory contains the following subdirectories:

-  * etc - configuration directory
+  * etc - system configuration directory
   * patch - directory with patches
+  * config - package configuration directory

 After compilation, this directory also contains the subdirectories: